georbots/job_requirements_extraction_from_linkedin/README.md

 For the search of machine learning engineer/ data scientist, the result is extracted from approximately 300 job descriptions and looks like this:
 ![wordcloud_results](https://user-images.githubusercontent.com/80923325/201470625-585af273-159a-402e-8abc-ff1715d63647.png)

-## Disclaimer
-This project was built only to experiment on web scraping and explore data science concepts.
-It is not recommended to use by all means.